-We provide our Named Executive Officers and other employees with base salary to compensate them for services rendered during the fiscal year.
+We provide our NEOs and other employees with base salary to compensate them for services rendered during the fiscal year.
 The purpose of base salary is to reward effective fulfillment of the assigned job responsibilities, and to reflect the position's relative value to the Company and competitiveness of the executive job market.
-The Compensation Committee believes that targeting base salaries at or near the median among the Peer Companies generally is appropriate to meet these objectives.

-New Named Executive Officers: Prior to making an offer of employment to an executive officer, the Compensation Committee approves the executive officer's base salary after consideration of the recommendation of the CEO.
+New NEOs: Prior to making an offer of employment to a NEO, the Compensation Committee approves the executive officer's base salary after consideration of the recommendation of the CEO.
 In setting the executive officer's base salary, a number of factors are taken into account, in the Compensation Committee's discretion, including the executive's compensation with his previous employer, the compensation of other Intevac executives, the competitive labor market for similar executives, and how difficult it is to recruit and retain executive officers with similar skills and experience.
 None of these factors is specifically weighted and the evaluation includes a subjective evaluation of skills, experience and responsibilities in the Compensation Committee's judgment.

-Continuing Named Executive Officers: Once an executive officer has joined Intevac, the Compensation Committee approves changes to his or her base salary during its annual review.
-The competitive market data provided by Farient is used, in addition to an assessment of each executive's responsibilities and performance against objectives (See "Performance-based annual cash bonus, Management by Objectives" below for details relating to these objectives), to determine annual changes to base salary.
+Continuing NEOs: Once a NEO has joined Intevac, the Compensation Committee approves changes to his or her base salary during its annual review.
+The competitive market data provided by the independent compensation consultant is used, in addition to an assessment of each executive's responsibilities and performance against objectives (See "Performance-based annual cash bonus, Annual Strategic Objectives" below for details relating to these objectives), to determine annual changes to base salary.
 As with new hires, these factors are evaluated at the Compensation Committee's discretion and in the Compensation Committee's judgment.
 Annual adjustments to base salary also proportionately affect the executive's target bonus ("Target Bonus") which is determined by multiplying each executive's base salary by the applicable target bonus percentage determined for such executive by the Compensation Committee ("Target Bonus Percentage").